-Actively mediate while exercising: I also practice Krav Maga and am getting back into yoga.
-I use my exercise to not only cross-train for running, but to practice active mediation, review problems I couldn’t crack at work and center myself on what I can do better vs. what went well throughout my day.
+Actively meditate while exercising: I also practice Krav Maga and am getting back into yoga.
+I use my exercise to not only cross-train for running, but to practice active meditation, review problems I couldn’t crack at work and center myself on what I can do better vs. what went well throughout my day.
 I have always had very physical forms of activity in my lifestyle and rituals.
-For example, I was in a seven-day Vipassana mediation retreat, but by day four I couldn’t sit still any longer and had to pull out.
+For example, I was in a seven-day Vipassana meditation retreat, but by day four I couldn’t sit still any longer and had to pull out.

 - You are based in beautiful San Francisco.
 What is currently trending there in terms of health and wellness and what are your favorite local hotspots?